RazorEz/RazorEz/README.md

 Here's a little about me:

-I'm 21 years old, I'm from the UK and I have many years of experience in Python.
+I'm 22 years old, I'm from the UK and I have many years of experience in Python.

-I am a Data Scientist currently working within the banking industry, while working towards my undergraduate degree in Data Science.
+I am a Data Science Degree Apprentice currently working within the banking industry, while working towards my undergraduate degree in Data Science.

-As of now, I have been working here for 2 years, and have about 3 more left before my degree ends.
+As of now, I have been working here for 3 years, and have about 2 more left before my degree ends.

 I'm interested in taking part in Hackathons and meeting like-minded people, so if you have any links then send them my way.